ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 ```

-Open the fastqc html for each sample.
+Open the FASTQC html for each sample.
 After running FASTQC again on the trimmed reads, we observe no significant changes in the reports except for ‘Sequence Length distribution’ plot.
 After trimming, reads are likely to be of different lengths.

 -----------------------------------------------------------------